-Paceville, the area between the beach of St George's Bay and Spinola Bay, (tags 12 and 5 on the map, representing the corresponding pictures in the gallery) has a great selection of hotels, bars and nightclubs.
+Paceville, the area between the beach of St George's Bay and Spinola Bay, (tags 13 and 5 on the map) has a great selection of hotels, bars and nightclubs.

 If you’re past your partying years, Spinola Bay with the colorful fishing boats and numerous restaurants, is a nice small area to relax and to spend an easy-going holiday.
 Unfolding from Spinola Bay to the south, there’s a three-kilometer-long seaside promenade reaching all the way to the other side of Sliema.

 The distance between the tags 2 and 13 is about two kilometers.